hollerknight/ProPlan/README.md

-ProPlan is WebExtension Optimized for Firefox
+//ProPlan is WebExtension Optimized for Firefox
+//it includes everything except additional png artwork